allegheny-college-cmpsc-101-fall-2023/palindrome-checker-starter/writing/reflection.md

 # Palindrome Checking

 TODO: Delete all of the writing prompts and TODO markers from this file!
+NOT TODO: Generating responses with AI models is not permitted.
 TODO: Make sure that all of your responses to these technical writing questions
       have correct spelling, syntax, grammar, and formatting!

 ## Add Your Name Here

-## Program Output
+## Program Use and Output

-### Use four fenced code blocks to provide output from four different runs of `palindromechecker` with different inputs
+### Use four fenced code blocks to provide usage and output from four different runs of `palindromechecker` with different inputs

-TODO: Provide the complete command-line for your use of the `palindromechecker` program
+TODO: For each of the four outputs below, be sure to also provide what you typed into the command-line for your use of the `palindromechecker` program

-TODO: Provide the output for running `palindromechecker` in the following configurations:

 - Recursive:
   - Input a `word` that is a palindrome